 Click on images to access funders’ website

-The Animation Pathways fund provide opportunities on productions for those from diverse and under-represented communities and those where access to the industry would historically be limited.
+The Animation Pathways fund provides opportunities on productions for those from diverse and under-represented communities and those where access to the industry would historically be limited.
 Click on the image above for more info.